axeltidemann/propeller/README.md

 ## Installation instructions on abel.uio.no

 First of all, load the python module by issuing `module load python`.
 This should be put in a `.profile`, see below.
 A very thorough list of almost everything we need has already been installed by the good folks at abel, so very little extra installation is needed.
-In fact, this influences the rest of this guide - it is done with as few steps as possible (read: their virtualenvwrapper installation is messed up).
+In fact, this influences the rest of this guide - it is done with as few steps as possible.

 At abel, they insist that external software packages should be put in `~/nobackup`.
 So we need to put our virtualenvs there.